qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The *optional* attribute **reset-method** specifies a method that can be used to clear the pointer.

+    The *optional* instantiations attribute specifies a comma-separated list of instantiation types.
+When left empty, all instantiations found in the code will be generated.
+The type name might optionally be followed an equal sign and the Python type name, for example ``instantiations="int=IntPtr,double=DoublePtr"``.

     The *optional* attribute **type** specifies the type:

     *shared*